More and more coat patterns are available and well explained in haberdasheries, and maybe you, like me, have been tempted to make your own coat?

 1 Prepare your wool fabric

-When you want to sew a warm coat, you often have the reflex to go for wool, a natural and well-insulating fiber that guarantees a quality project that will last over time.
+When you want to sew a warm coat, you often instinctively turn to wool, a natural and well-insulating fiber that guarantees a quality project that will last over time.

-Wool requires preparation before starting your project to prevent it from shrinking in the future.
-The best method is to decat your wool coupon and for that there are several methods.
+Wool requires preparation before starting your project to prevent it from shrinking later.
+The best method is to decat your wool coupon, and there are several ways to do this.

 Method